-If you feel like you’ve been spending way too much money trying to project a certain image, re-think what it means to be successful and put-together.
+If you feel like you’ve been spending way too much money trying to project a certain image, re-think what it means to be successful.
 There are no clothes, cars, or other external trappings out there that will bring you long-term confidence.
 There is no out-of-your-price-range condo that will make it easier to make new friends.

-The more your pour into your career, relationships, passions, and health, the happier you’ll be.
-Invest in yourself — it’ll pay dividends!
+The more you pour into your career, relationships, passions, and health, the happier you’ll be.
+Invest in yourself — it’ll pay off!